 Instructor: Dorothy Cochran

-Dorothy Cochran is an accomplished printmaker who continues to push the boundaries of how to create works on paper.
+Dorothy Cochran is an accomplished printmaker who continually pushes the boundaries of how to create works on paper.
 With extensive experience as an artist, educator and curator, she has developed innovative ways to work and layer substrates, creating prints of luminous quality.
-She holds an MFA from Columbia University, currently teaches at The Montclair Art Museum, and conducts workshops throughout the US, including Maui, Hawaii, The International Encaustic Conference in Provincetown and Manhattan Graphics Center, NYC.
-Her works are represented in museums, corporate and private collections and exhibited widely. www.dorothycochran.com
+She holds an MFA from Columbia University, currently teaches at The Montclair Art Museum, and conducts workshops throughout the US, including Maui, Hawaii, Manhattan Graphics Center, NYC and The International Encaustic Conference in Provincetown.
+Her works are represented in museums, corporate and private collections and exhibited widely.